r3mcos3/blueprints/ai_parking_counter/README.md

 ## 📱 Telegram Notifications

-You can customize both the message and optional title for Telegram notifications.

-### Customizing the Message
+You can easily enable Telegram notifications by selecting your Telegram bot from a dropdown menu.

+### How to Enable Telegram Notifications

+1. **Select your Telegram Bot** from the dropdown in the blueprint configuration
+   - If you don't see your bot, make sure the Telegram integration is properly configured in Home Assistant
+   - Leave empty to disable notifications

+2. **Customize the Message** (optional)
-Use `{free_spots}` as a placeholder for the number of free parking spots:
+   - Use `{free_spots}` as a placeholder for the number of free parking spots

 **Example custom message:**
 ```